 The poll showed 44 percent of respondents placing more trust in President Obama than congressional Republicans to make the right decisions to lower gasoline prices.
 The GOP was favored by 32 percent.
 How that answer broke down by subgroups—gender, age, race, and income—suggests some of the contours of the upcoming congressional and presidential elections.
 Nonwhite Hispanics backed Obama by a whopping 86 percent to 5 percent.
 Young people backed him too, 64 percent to 18 percent.
 But those margins decreased as the age cohort got older.
 A consistently difficult group for congressional Democrats and President Obama—white men with some college education or less—proved to be reliably thorny on this question as well.
 They trusted congressional Republicans more than President Obama on the fuel-cost issue, 43 percent to 31 percent.
 College-educated white women, a key demographic for both parties, broke better for Obama, with 44 percent of them trusting the president more to make the right decisions about lowering fuel prices.
 Congressional Republicans were favored by 35 percent of that group.

 Overall, the poll results show a nation that’s still deeply divided over energy policy.
 This echoes results of the Congressional Connection Poll over the past year, in which only a few issues—such as raising taxes on the wealthy or building the Keystone XL pipeline—were supported by a clear majority of the respondents.

 The United Technologies/National Journal Congressional Connection Poll was conducted by Princeton Survey Research Associates International, which surveyed 1,005 adults by landline and cell phone from March 8-11.
 The poll has a margin of error of plus or minus 3.6 percentage points.

-This article appears in the March 14, 2012, edition of National Journal Daily.
+This article appears in the March 14, 2012 edition of NJ Daily.